About Heritage Education Funds

 Who qualifies for Insurance coverage? +

-You are qualified for insurance coverage if you have an ESP Contract (a Contract made between an individual (or an individual and the spouse of the individual) and the Foundation under which the Foundation agrees to issue EAPs) with the Foundation as a Plan Subscriber or Joint Subscriber and you are under the age of 65 on the date of application for insurance coverage.
+You are qualified for insurance coverage if you have an ESP Contract (a Contract made between an individual (or an individual and the spouse of the individual) and the Foundation under which the Foundation agrees to issue EAPs) with the Foundation as a plan subscriber or joint subscriber and you are under the age of 65 on the date of application for insurance coverage.
+Please note that this coverage has a pre-existing condition limitation.
+For more information on this limitation and for other important information regarding this coverage, please speak with your Heritage Dealing Representative.

 How are Insurance Premiums calculated and applied? +

-Insurance Premiums are set out in the Contribution Schedule of your Prospectus.
-If you have Insurance on your Plan, the premium is included in your monthly Contribution amount however it will not attract any of the government incentives.
+Insurance premiums are set out in your prospectus.
+If you have insurance on your plan, the premium is included in your monthly contribution amount however it will not attract any of the government grants.

-Please contact us at 416.502.2500 locally or toll free at 1.800.731.2101 or email us at CustomerCare@HeritageRESP.com.
+Please contact us at locally or toll free at or email us at .
 One of our Customer Service Representatives will be glad to guide you through the steps of purchasing insurance.